-If Natural for DB2 Version 4.1 is installed
+If Natural for DB2 Version 4.1 is installed:

-Delete the Version 4.1 Natural for DB2 objects by loading the NDBvrs.LDEL data set with the INPL utility.
+Delete the Version 4.2 Natural for DB2 objects by loading the NDBvrs.LDEL data set with the Natural INPL utility.

-See also Delete Natural for DB2 Objects in the Natural for DB2 documentation.
+See also Delete Natural for DB2 Objects in Installing Natural for DB2.